ehanahamed/ehui/docs/spacing.md

 ## Padding

+> Padding handles spacing inside elements, between their border their content.

 Not all elements have the same padding, however, elements of the same "type" have the same padding rules.

 ### `Text` elements with `background`